Funding overseas study

 OS-HELP is a Commonwealth Government loan program that provides financial assistance to eligible students wishing to undertake part of their Commonwealth Supported program overseas.

-In 2020, the maximum students can borrow for a six-month study period is:
+In 2023, the maximum you can borrow for a six-month study period is:

 For more information contact Student Central.

 This prestigious and generous Australian Government Scholarship provides funding support for eligible Australian undergraduate students to undertake semester-based study, internships/mentorships and language training in 40 participating Indo-Pacific locations.

 For more information, visit the NCP Scholarship Program webpage.